perforce/p4prometheus/INSTALL.md

     - targets: ['localhost:9100', 'perforce01:9100', 'replica_1:9100', 'edge_1:9100']
 ```

-Create `install_p4prometheus.yml` using example [install_p4prometheus.yml](demo/install_p4prometheus.yml)
+Create `install_p4prometheus.yml` using example [demo/install_p4prometheus.yml](demo/install_p4prometheus.yml)

 You may need to adjust the `metrics_dir` variable.

 Note the script also copies over a p4prometheus config file: `p4prometheus.yml` (review this file and check it is correct).

+Copy `demo/p4prometheus.service` into the current directory and review it (it will also be copied to all machines).

 ## Run installation

+This installs node_exporter on all servers, and prometheus/grafana on the monitoring box:

     ansible-playbook -i hosts -v install_prometheus.yml

+This installs p4prometheus on the respective p4d commit and replica servers, and starts node_exporter:

     ansible-playbook -i hosts -v install_p4prometheus.yml